Angie Rodriguez was born in Colombia and lived much of her life there, but, unexpectedly, she found Jesus across the world in New Zealand.

-Once she arrived in New Zealand, Angie decided she wanted to attend a church where she could feel part of a Christian ‘family’ and have a sense of belonging.
+Angie arrived with her daughter in New Zealand in November 2016.
+God had already answered many prayers and she decided that she wanted to attend a church where she could feel part of a Christian ‘family’ and have a sense of belonging.
 Her sister wasn’t a churchgoer, but she suggested that Angie could try the church just around the corner from where they were living.
 Something dramatic happened the very first day she went to the church,

 “Despite not speaking English I visited and the Holy Spirit used a woman who spoke to me about Jesus and I understood [for the first time] who He really is, about His work on the cross, why He is the Son of God, and how He is the only way to the Father.
 All this was revealed to me in English, even when I did not understand even when the people said to me ‘What is your name?”’

 “That day I left the church shouting for joy like crazy, jumping, and trying to tell my daughter what happened, I only managed to say ‘I know Who Jesus is, I understood!
 I understood why he is the Son of God, I understood why he died on the cross, I understood why he is the only way to the Father, I know who Jesus is, he is my Lord and my Saviour!’ — I still cry when I remember that moment.”